 Beyond those main treatment systems, Zenagen also offers a variety of styling products that include leave-in conditioner, styling foam, dry shampoo for use between wash days, texturing powder, and styling paste.

-I use Zenagen’s Evolve line, which was developed for damaged and dull hair, and despite my hair being nearly waist-length, I only need one pump of shampoo to get the job done thoroughly.
-Same for the conditioner, in fact.
 I admit it took a little getting used to, the idea that a little goes such a long way with Zenagen’s shampoo and conditioner.
 I was accustomed to drugstore products that require the use of a lot more product, but it only took a couple of washes with Zenagen to realize that one pump of each is plenty.

 The result was far beyond my expectations, if I’m being totally honest.
 Soft and incredibly shiny, and frizz-free.
 I normally “finish” my hair with a light oil through the ends for a smoothing shine, but I didn’t need to do that after using Zenagen.

-I know that Zenagen is a bit of an expense, especially compared to Nioxin (which we’ll talk about next), but a 16-ounce bottle of shampoo and conditioner can last six months or more.
+I know that Zenagen is a bit of an investment, especially compared to Nioxin (which we’ll talk about next), but a 16-ounce bottle of shampoo and conditioner can last six months or more.
 So putting that into perspective, I think it’s more than worth it.

 Depending on the product line and your hair goals, results can be seen immediately (with the Evolve anti-damage line) to within three months (Revolve, which combats and reverses thinning hair).